Year of Call: 2012

 Defended a major port at the trial of claims in bailment, negligence and breach of contract.

-Amy has a particular interest in property.
-She regularly advises on and appears in relation to matters such as restrictive covenants, easements, applications to alter or rectify the Register, boundary disputes, and possession actions.
+Amy regularly advises on and appears in relation to matters such as restrictive covenants, easements, applications to alter or rectify the Register, boundary disputes, and possession actions.

 Drummond v Bastow [2018] UKUT 8 (LC): obtained substantial monetary compensation for the objectors to an application for modification of a restrictive covenant, in the context of a scheme of development.

-Acting for a defendant solicitors' firm in a claim alleging that the drafting of a contract resulted in losses of over £20 million.
+Jomast Property & Finance Limited v Muckle LLP: Acted for a defendant solicitors' firm in a claim alleging that the drafting of a contract resulted in losses of over £100 million (led by Philip Jones KC).

 Advised on potential claims against solicitors and accountants where significant tax liabilities arising from a historic Employee Benefit Trust were discovered following the acquisition of a company.